 How Much Do Panda Nannies Get Paid?

 Yes, you read that right.
 Being a panda nanny is a real job.
 Panda nannies spend their days supervising baby pandas and documenting their daily life.

 With an annual salary of $32,000, the pay isn't all that impressive.
 That said, meals and accommodations are included, and you get to spend your entire workday playing with pandas.
 So worth it.

 Without iPads, books or school, what's a bear to do?
 Panda bears, like most other bears, spend their days snacking and sleeping.

-Pandas need a ton of bamboo to sustain their fluffy figures, so they graze almost all day long.
+Pandas need a ton of bamboo to sustain their cute panda figures, so they graze almost all day long.

 Are Panda Bears Endangered?